shashidharpc/task-manager/README.md

 ## Trade-offs & Technical Decisions

 * Flask was chosen because it is lightweight and easy to maintain.
-* MongoDB was selected for flexible document storage.
+* MongoDB Atlas was selected for cloud-based document storage.
 * Vanilla JavaScript was used instead of a frontend framework to keep the application lightweight.
 * Bootstrap was used to speed up UI development and ensure responsiveness.
 * JWT authentication provides secure stateless authentication.